 If you need a further incentive for pruning butterfly bush, take into account that you get more and bigger blooms on butterfly bush's new growth.
 Treat butterfly bush as if it were an herbaceous perennial rather than a shrub.
 Blooms on butterfly bushes can be purple, pink, white, or red, and they usually have an orange throat in the center.
 Grow this shrub in zones 5 to 10.
 It can be invasive in some areas, including the Pacific Northwest.
 A new cultivar, 'Blue Chip,' is touted as a non-invasive alternative.

 Rose of Sharon

 Rose of Sharon (Hibiscus syriacus) is a late-blooming shrub with an upright growing habit that can reach a height of 8 to 10 feet with a spread of 4 to 6 feet.
 These bushes profit from pruning and do best in full sun.
 Blooms can be red, pink, blue, or white.
 They work well in shrub borders in zones 5 to 9.

 Lonicera sempervirens is sometimes called "trumpet honeysuckle," so do not confuse it with trumpet vine.
 Both may have "trumpet" in their common names, but, as you can see from their scientific names, they are two totally distinct plants.
 Hall's Japanese honeysuckle (Lonicera japonica 'Halliana'; zones 4 to 9) is a 15-foot-tall vine hardy to zone 5 and valued for its tricolored (yellow, orange, red) floral show.

 Lantana plants (Lantana camara) are perennials in zones 8 to 10, where they become 6 feet tall, with a spread of 8 feet.
-But, in colder climates, lantana plants are more often used as annuals for hanging baskets and stay much smaller.
+But, in colder climates, Lantana plants are more often used as annuals for hanging baskets and stay much smaller.
 The 'Spreading Sunset' cultivar has a flower head with gold centers surrounded by an orange that later fades to pink.
-Like most of the entries on the list, lantana plants are sun-lovers.
-For hummingbird landscapers who are looking for a shade-loving substitute, fuchsia is good for that.
+Like most of the entries on the list, these plants are sun-lovers.

 04 of 04